Mizzou edges Arkansas 50-48 On Last Second FG

 Missouri took the ball and drove it again but Arkansas forced another field goal attempt, this one a chip shot for a 13-7 lead.

 The scoring contest continued as Missouri responded with a another 75 yard drive.
-Rountree took it in from six yards out and the Tigers were in front again, this time 20-13.
+Roundtree took it in from six yards out and the Tigers were in front again, this time 20-13.

 Arkansas came right back with some ball control offense of its own.
 Trelon Smith capped a 13 play, 75 yard drive with an eight yard run and the game was tied at 20-20.